infobloxopen/seal/docs/source/grammar/grammar.md

 ```
 # ==== dns section
 [dns]
-redirect_to university.edu subject group students to resolve dns.request where req.domain in gambling_domains
+redirect_to university.edu subject group students to resolve dns.request where req.domain in gambling_domains;
-redirect subject group students to resolve dns.request where dst.domain in redirect_domains
+redirect subject group students to resolve dns.request where dst.domain in redirect_domains;

-log when group students to resolve dns.request where req.domain in edu_domains
+log when group students to resolve dns.request where req.domain in edu_domains;

-allow subject group students to resolve dns.request where req.domain in edu_domains
+allow subject group students to resolve dns.request where req.domain in edu_domains;
-allow subject user robert@acme.com to resolve dns.request where req.dest in good_sites  # customer defines good_sites
+allow subject user robert@acme.com to resolve dns.request where req.dest in good_sites  # customer defines good_sites;

-drop subject user pete.rose@chicago.il.us to resolve dns.request where req.domain matches *.vegas.nevada.us
+drop subject user pete.rose@chicago.il.us to resolve dns.request where req.domain matches *.vegas.nevada.us;
-drop subject group students to resolve dns.request where dst.domain in bad_domains
+drop subject group students to resolve dns.request where dst.domain in bad_domains;

 # ==== firewall section
 [firewalls]
-allow subject group * to pass_thru firewall.endpoint where src.address == 10.1.2.4 and dst.address == 124.32.11.13
+allow subject group * to pass_thru firewall.endpoint where src.address == 10.1.2.4 and dst.address == 124.32.11.13;

-allow subject group * to pass_thru firewall.endpoint where src.address in 10.1/16
+allow subject group * to pass_thru firewall.endpoint where src.address in 10.1/16;
-drop pass_thru firewall.endpoint where src.address == 10.1.1.123
+drop pass_thru firewall.endpoint where src.address == 10.1.1.123;

-allow subject group * to pass_thru firewall.endpoint where src.address in 10/8
+allow subject group * to pass_thru firewall.endpoint where src.address in 10/8;
-drop to pass_thru firewall.endpoint where src.address in 10.2/16
+drop to pass_thru firewall.endpoint where src.address in 10.2/16;

-drop to pass_thru firewall.endpoint where req.domain in hacker_domains
+drop to pass_thru firewall.endpoint where req.domain in hacker_domains;

 # deny fourth graders to connect to gambling sites
-drop subject group fourth_graders to pass_thru firewall.endpoint where protocol == * and req.domain in gambling_sites
+drop subject group fourth_graders to pass_thru firewall.endpoint where protocol == * and req.domain in gambling_sites;

 # allow ip to connect anywhere from a specific address on tcp
-allow_to 0.0.0.0/0 subject group * to pass_thru firewall.endpoint where src.address = 192.168.22.11:* and protocol == tcp
+allow_to 0.0.0.0/0 subject group * to pass_thru firewall.endpoint where src.address = 192.168.22.11:* and protocol == tcp;

 # allow anyone to connect to good_sites for any protocol
-allow_to 0.0.0.0/0 subject group * to pass_thru firewall.endpoint where dst.address in good_sites and protocol == *
+allow_to 0.0.0.0/0 subject group * to pass_thru firewall.endpoint where dst.address in good_sites and protocol == *;

 # allow students to connect to customized good_domains
-allow_to good-domains subject group students to pass_thru firewall.endpoint where protocol == *
+allow_to good-domains subject group students to pass_thru firewall.endpoint where protocol == *;

 # ==== host section
 [host]
-notify_to administrators subject host * to use memory where memory.used_percent > 80
+notify_to administrators subject host * to use memory where memory.used_percent > 80;
-notify_to administrators subject user * to becomes user.root
+notify_to administrators subject user * to becomes user.root;
 ```

 # Context Stanzas